CBIIT/bento-docs/source/configuration/case-detail-page.md

-### Configuring the left and right-hand panels of the Case Details page
+### Configuring the left and right-hand panels of the Case Details Page

 The left and right-hand panels allow for the display of case attributes as label:value pairs with a set of subsections; related data attributes can be grouped together in a section.